-PHYSICAL MEASURES

-Right-size Parking Supply
+PHYSICAL MEASURES Right-size Parking Supply

 Right-sizing parking means striking a balance between parking supply and demand.
 Overbuilding parking supply leads to increased automobile use, contributing to more vehicle trips, traffic congestion, higher construction costs, and greenhouse gas emissions.
-Constructing new parking facilities at the Ocean Campus requires a substantial investment, while leveraging measures in this TDM Framework limits the need to build more parking and may result in cost savings up to \$58,000 per parking space.
+Constructing new parking facilities at the Ocean Campus requires a substantial investment, while leveraging measures in this TDM Framework limits the need to build more parking and may result in cost savings up to \$58,000 per parking space.17

 CCSF should determine the appropriate parking supply for the CCSF Ocean Campus by developing an ongoing monitoring approach to analyze how often, where, and when parking is utilized.
 As the recommended TDM measures for CCSF are implemented, the monitoring effort will reveal the overall impact on campus-wide parking demand and on the travel behavior of students, employees, and visitors.
 This data will allow CCSF to better assess the actual need for an increased parking supply.

 Data collected through this ongoing monitoring program can be used to develop additional parking management solutions to use the available supply efficiently, and reduce the need to overbuild new parking.
-(Currently there are nearly 3,000 parking spaces on Ocean Campus, used variously for employees, students and visitors and occupied at varying degrees depending on the time of day.
-As a point of reference, approximately 960 spaces are in the lower Reservoir and 775 in the upper Reservoir lot.
-See Existing Conditions for more information.)
 For instance, if parking demand by employees consistently exceeds supply while student parking is underutilized, campus lots may be opened to all drivers to reallocate demand.
 Alternatively, if overall parking demand exceeds supply at certain times, the parking management process can be adapted (e.g. adjusting time limits, parking prices, etc.) and additional TDM measures that encourage using other modes may be offered as appropriate.
 CCSF may also pursue a shared parking agreement with nearby residential facilities and/or future developments (e.g., Balboa Reservoir site); Chapter 4 discusses shared parking in greater detail.